 3. How did you contribute value to your team?

 Demonstrates an understanding and awareness of being a team player and the way they, as individuals, play a part in making the team work.

-4. Give me an example of a time when you recognised an improvement in the workplace was needed and what you did about it
+4. Give me an example of when you recognised an improvement in the workplace was needed and what you did about it

-Shows their ability to take the initiative, recognise problems and how they take responsibility to put them right – they are part of the solution
+Shows their ability to take the initiative, recognise problems and take responsibility to put them right – they are part of the solution

 5. Give me an example of the most difficult person you’ve encountered at work and what you did

 Demonstrates how they relate to others and their ability to handle difficult people

 6. What has been your greatest learning curve at work?

 Shows how they recognise and learn from situations or mistakes